Etejerina/a-walk-in-python/day_5.md

 The first number is 2
 ```

-We also have **Arbitrery Keyword Arguments**.
+We also have **Arbitrary Keyword Arguments**.
 This way the function will receive a dictionary of arguments, and can access the items accordingly.

 ```python
 def a_function(**numbers):